nir/jupylet/docs/programmers_reference_guide/getting_started.rst

 install options.

 Once Miniconda is installed start a Miniconda Prompt.
-To do this on Windows click the :guilabel:`⊞ Winkey`  then search for "Miniconda Prompt" and click it.
+To do this on Windows click the :guilabel:`⊞ Winkey` then type *Miniconda* and press the :guilabel:`Enter` key.
 This should open a small dark window that programmers call *console* or *shell* in which you can enter commands and run programs.

-To run *jupylet* first install it by typing the following command in the console:
+To run *jupylet* first install it by typing the following command in the
+console:

 .. code-block:: bash